 Most strokes affect only one side of the brain.
 When it comes to physical motion, each side of the brain controls what is happening on the other side.
 That means the right side of the brain controls the left side of the body, and the left side of the brain controls the right side of the body.
 However, each side of the brain has additional functions besides controlling motion.

 The left side of the brain is normally tasked with controlling speech and understanding language.
 So, if a stroke affects the left side of the brain, it is possible for it to affect that person's ability to speak or to understand what is being said.
-This is part of a condition known as aphasia.
+This is part of a condition known as aphasia

-How Does Speech Therapy Improve Aphasia?
+How Does Speech Therapy Post Stroke Improve Aphasia?

-The most common treatment for aphasia is treatment with a speech-language therapist.
-The therapist works to identify the exact issues the patient is having and to develop a plan on how to improve and manage those issues.
+therapist works to identify the exact issues the patient is having and to develop a plan on how to improve and manage those issues.
 The therapist can help the patient use their remaining abilities to the fullest, to restore language abilities where possible, to work around remaining language problems, and to learn other ways to get the message across.

 To have the best effects, speech therapy needs to start as soon as possible in stroke rehab.
 It can be done on an individual basis or as part of group therapy.
 It often starts with one-on-one therapy and transitions to group as the patient's needs and abilities change.